Change management: Avoiding failure

 The antithesis for this is doing the opposite of what causes failure in the first place.
 Following these steps in combination with the other suggestions will aid in avoiding failure and overcoming challenges.
-Additionally to be successful with change it is imperative to follow the change models to get actions right and avoid failure in the first place.
+Additionally, to be successful with change, it is imperative to follow the change models to get actions right and avoid failure in the first place.

 Case studies

-There are many situations in which we have seen the change models being implemented and ultimately result success.
+There are many situations in which the change models have been implemented successfully.
 Two of the following case studies below highlight these examples.

 Lewin's change-theory example

 At a Vietnamese University there was a desire to use Lewin's change theory to create a more "effective working environment where lecturers collaborate in a constructive spirit to improve their teaching practices and learning outcomes."
 To start this process of implementing change, they began by observing how the teachers at this university taught their class, and by giving questionnaires and interviews about how the teachers conducted their jobs.
 After receiving the feedback about how the teachers conducted their lectures and where they needed to improve, the administration communicated to the teachers how to fix these problems.
 They began by offering professional seminars as a way for the teachers to improve and refine their knowledge.
 Additionally the university also brought in professionals that introduced them to alternative ways of teaching.
 After the teachers had learned this new information they then implemented this into the classes they teach.
 To monitor the transition and the implementation of these new tactics, the classes were once again observed and feedback was provided through questionnaires and interviews.
 This data was sent to the administration after the second review and later was organized to show the feedback before and after the changes were implemented in the class room.
 The data ultimately revealed that after this change was conducted, satisfaction among the students was far greatly improved.
 This university followed Lewin's model when trying to implement change at their university and the end result was a success.